 Your Google Home receives new features and tricks all the time, so it pays to keep the smart speaker updated with the latest software.

 Thankfully, every Google speaker should stay updated automatically.
-Whether you own the standard Google Home, or a Mini, Max or Google Nest Hub smart display, it should scan and begin downloading updates without a manual prompt - providing it's connected to Wi-Fi.
+Whether you own the old Google Home, or a Nest Mini, Home Max or Google Nest Hub smart display, it should scan and begin downloading updates without a manual prompt - providing it's connected to Wi-Fi.

 Related: Funny things to ask Google Assistant

 In this guide, we'll be detailing how to check if your Google Home speaker is running the latest firmware, how to tell if it's performing an update and more.

 Google Home update: Check your speaker is running the latest software

 If you suspect your Google Home firmware isn't quite up to date, you can check: